Smoothing proximal gradient method for general structured sparse regression: Smoothing proximal gradient

-This theorem is given in \citep{Nesterov:05} but without a detailed proof of smoothness and a derivation of the gradient.
-Just for the purpose of completeness, we show that by viewing $f_\mu(\bb)$ as the \emph{Fenchel Conjugate} of $d(\cdot)$ at $\frac{C\bb}{\mu}$, the smoothness can obtained by applying Theorem 26.3 in \citep{Rock:96}.
-The gradient in \eqref{eq:grad} can be derived from the Danskin's Theorem \citep{Ber:99} and the Lipschitz constant is shown in \citep{Nesterov:05}.
-The details are discussed in the appendix.
+By viewing $f_\mu({\bolds\beta})$ as the \textit{Fenchel conjugate} of $d(\cdot)$ at $\frac{C{\bolds\beta}}{\mu}$, the smoothness can be obtained by applying Theorem 26.3 in \citet{Rock96}.
+The gradient in (\ref{eqgrad}) can be derived from the Danskin's theorem [\citet{Ber99}] and the Lipschitz constant is shown in \citet {Nesterov05}.
+The details of the proof are given in the \hyperref[app]{Appendix}.